saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-21-juniper-cisco_ios_xr_mpls_vpn.md

 Configuring and verifying the IGP
 =================================

-We are going with several options common to most networks I worked on.
+We are going to configure several options that are common to most networks I worked on.
 What will be included in the IGP configuration is the following:
 - OSPF area 0 interface configuration
 - calculate the link cost factoring in future 100G links
 - authentication
 - BFD
 - load-balancing

-The following is the `IOS XR` configuration:
+The following is the `ios_xr_1` configuration:

 ```
 router ospf 1